Estimating failure probabilities: Analysis of insurance claims

 \section{Analysis of insurance claims}

-In this section, we discuss issues arising in practical applications.
-In particular, we will see that, though in the asymptotic setting the constants $k$ and $e_n$, which are chosen by the statistician, play different roles, from a different perspective essentially only the product $ke_n$ matters.

-As an example, we consider a well-known data set of claims to Danish fire insurances.
-The data set contains losses to building(s), losses to contents and losses to profits (caused by the same fire) observed in the period 01/1980 - 12/2002, discounted to 07/1985.
+In this section, we discuss issues arising in the analysis of a well-known data set of claims to Danish fire insurances.
+The data set contains losses to building(s), losses to contents and losses to profits (caused by the same fire) observed in the period 01/1980--12/2002, discounted to 07/1985.
 The claims are recorded only if the sum of all components exceeds 1 million Danish Kroner (DKK).
-Note that due to this recording method, there is an artificial negative dependence between the components, since if one component is smaller than 1 million DKK, the sum of the others must be accordingly larger.
+Due to this recording method, there is an artificial negative dependence between the components, since if one component is smaller than 1 million DKK, the sum of the others must be accordingly larger.
 To avoid this effect, we therefore consider only those claims for which at least one component exceeds 1 million DKK, which leads to a sample of 3976 claims.
 Moreover, we focus on the losses to buildings, denoted by $X_i$ as a multiple of one million DKK, and the losses to contents $Y_i$.
-A more detailed description of the data can be found in M\"{u}ller (2008) and Drees and M\"{u}ller (2008).
+A more detailed description of the data can be found in M\"{u}ller \cite{m08} and Drees and M\"{u}ller \cite{dm08}.